 The Substance Abuse and Suicide Prevention Program (SASPP) is located within the Public Health Division of the Wyoming Department of Health.
-The prevention focus areas of the SASPP include:
+The program’s focus areas SASPP include:

-- Licit drug abuse and misuse (prescription pain killers, anti-depressants, cough medicine, etc.); and
+- Licit drug abuse and misuse (prescription pain killers, anti-depressants, cough medicine, etc.)

 Community Level Prevention

-The SASPP currently funds community level prevention activities through the Prevention Management Organization of Wyoming (PMO).
-Community Prevention Specialists (CPS) work within each county with local coalitions to strengthen the prevention efforts around alcohol, tobacco, other drugs, and suicide.
+The SASPP currently funds community-level prevention activities through the Prevention Management Organization of Wyoming (PMO).
+Community prevention specialists (CPS) work with local coalitions to strengthen the prevention efforts around alcohol, tobacco and other drugs.
 For more information on the PMO, visit their website.